 Capsules are formulated to contain sertraline hydrochloride equivalent to 25, 50 and 100 mg of sertraline.

 The following excipients are used in the manufacture of ZOLOFT capsules:

 ZOLOFT capsules are packaged in opaque high density polyethylene bottles and are stored at controlled room temperature between 15° to 30°C.

 The capsules are available as follows:

 Capsule shells contain gelatin, titanium dioxide and dye D & C Yellow #10.
 Capsules 25 and 50 mg also contain dye FD & C Yellow #6, and capsules 100 mg also contain FD & C Red #40.
 They are Tartrazine free.
 The drug is supplied in white high density polyethylene bottles of 100 capsules.
-Also, the 50 and 100 mg strengths are available in bottles of 250 capsules each.
+Also, the 50 mg strength is available in bottles of 250 capsules.